juliana-steinbach/HySPI/README.md

   - **TIAM-UCL SSP2-RCP45**
   - **No IAM applied**

-The selection made at this point links the ‘market for electricity, low voltage’ activity, located in France, to a different database depending on the choice you make.
+The selection made at this point links the ‘market for electricity, low voltage’ activity, located in France, to a different database depending on the user's choice.
+The market represents an yearly avarage grid data normalized into a 1kWh activity.

-It is important to note that applying this activity to the background is a widely accepted methodology for calculating the electricity consumed by the electrolyzer when the grid is the sole electricity source, especially in systems with high capacity factors.
-This is a common methodology applied to hydrogen production (LCA) for industrial use, where continuous operation is often required.
+It is important to note that applying this activity to the background is a widely accepted methodology for calculating the electricity consumed by the electrolyzer when the grid is the sole electricity source, especially in systems with high capacity factors as shown in Figure 2.
+This is the prevalent methodology applied to hydrogen production for industrial use, where continuous operation is often required.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/ab5a91b4-a244-4edd-afd2-8da682a22b37" alt="image" width="80%">